aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 - ...
 - ...

-These are the objects that will be later used by the CLI.
-Running compatibility checks on them **should** ensure:
+These are the interfaces that will be later used by the CLI.
+Running compatibility checks on them will ensure:

 1. Rename/Remove properties is not allowed.
 2. Changing the type of a property is not allowed.
 3. Making an optional property required is not allowed.
 4. Adding a required property is not allowed.

-> The `jsii` compatibility checker currently doesn't actually provide us with all those requirements.
-It validates interfaces only with relation to their
-> usage, in either argument or return values of methods.
-This means that, for example, number 4 is allowed,
-> because the `ContainerImageAssetMetadataEntry` is not used as a function argument in `cx-api`.
-> In order to achieve this, we will either need to enhance the `jsii` checker, or refactor our code.
-In any case, we stipulate the necessary changes will be done.

 ##### (2) Serialization